EventosJEspanol/sitio-jconf-ca/src/main/jbake/content/cfp.md

 JConf will be hosted on-line on **december 5**, being a conference by and for the developer community.

+Proposals and talks in english and spanish are welcome.

 Speak at JConf 2020!
 ====================
 Java User Groups from Central America are pleased to invite all the people interested in sharing knowledge with **talks and workshops for beginners and senior developers**.